-If your Organisation is registered for GST
+If your organisation is registered for GST you:

-- You are required to calculate the GST exclusive component of the cost of any item or service purchased for your proposed project. - You must provide the final total GST exclusive amount in your grant application. - You can claim an input tax credit through your Business Activity Statement (BAS) to the ATO, for the GST component of purchased items or services.
+- are required to calculate the GST exclusive component of the cost of any item or service purchased for your proposed project - must provide the final total GST exclusive amount in your grant application - can claim an input tax credit through your Business Activity Statement (BAS) to the ATO, for the GST component of purchased items or services.

-If your Organisation is NOT registered for GST
+If your organisation is NOT registered for GST you are:

-- You are not able to request an input tax credit from the ATO for the GST component of purchased items or services. - You are required to provide the final GST inclusive amount in your grant application.
+- not able to request an input tax credit from the ATO for the GST component of purchased items or services - required to provide the final GST inclusive amount in your grant application.

-If you have any queries in relation to the transactions you enter into with third parties as a result of a grant received under the Veteran and Community Grants Program, you may wish to speak with the ATO or your financial advisor about the effect of receiving a grant before you enter into a grant agreement.
-You can also visit the Australian Taxation Office (ATO) website for more information.
+If you have any queries in relation to the transactions you enter into with third parties as a result of a grant received under the V&CG Program, you may wish to speak with the ATO or your financial advisor about the effect of receiving a grant before you enter into a grant agreement.
+You can also visit the ATO website for more information.